 To add this question type:

-- Drag and drop Ranking into your survey from the BUILDER section on the Design Survey page.
+- Drag and drop Ranking into your survey from the BUILDER section.

 - In the question text field, write instructions that ask respondents to rank the answer choices in order of preference, 1 being the highest.
 It may also help to include what all the choices have in common.
 For instance, "Rank the following ice cream flavors in order of preference, 1 being your most preferred flavor."